Holiday inspiration currently loading...

 Your accommodation in Connemara

-Set within 14 acres of beautifully kept gardens, overlooking the Atlantic Ocean, this family-owned guest house is a rare jewel where guests’ comfort is the top priority.
-Just 10 minutes’ drive from Clifden, yet secluded in a world of its own, the inviting bedrooms are elegantly furnished with carved wooden beds and stylish soft furnishings and the traditional Irish breakfast sets you up for a day in the bracing air, exploring the Wild Atlantic Way.
+Set within 14 acres of gardens and grounds, overlooking the Atlantic Ocean, this family-owned guest house is a rare jewel where guests’ comfort is the top priority.
+Just 10 minutes’ drive from Clifden, yet secluded in a world of its own, the inviting bedrooms are elegantly furnished with carved wooden beds and stylish soft furnishings.
+The traditional Irish breakfast and expansive seaviews set you up for a day in the bracing air, exploring the Wild Atlantic Way.

 Day two – across the sea to Inishbofin